sarick-story/story-llm-influence-experiment/CURSOR_MEMORY.md

 ### 4. Score interpretation:
 - Score normalization: Add post-processing to normalize or clip extreme values
 - Threshold filtering: Only consider influences above a certain magnitude as significant

+## Addressing Oscillating Training Loss

+The oscillating training loss curve in our model is worth examining:

+### Potential causes of oscillating loss:

+1. **Learning rate too high**: When the learning rate is too large, optimization can bounce around the minimum rather than converge to it.

+2. **Batch size issues**: Small batch sizes can introduce high variance in gradients, causing oscillation.

+3. **Conflicting gradients**: Different batches may have conflicting gradient directions, particularly in complex models.

+4. **Unstable model architecture**: Some network structures are inherently less stable during training.

+### Recommended fixes:

+1. **Learning rate adjustments**:
+   - Reduce the base learning rate by 2-5x
+   - Implement a learning rate scheduler (cosine, step, or exponential decay)
+   - Try gradient clipping to prevent extreme updates

+2. **Batch size optimization**:
+   - Increase batch size if memory allows
+   - Implement gradient accumulation for effective larger batches
+   - Experiment with different batch formation strategies

+3. **Optimization improvements**:
+   - Try a different optimizer (AdamW often performs better than Adam for language models)
+   - Add weight decay (L2 regularization) to stabilize training
+   - Implement mixed precision training with proper scaling

+4. **Architectural changes**:
+   - Add layer normalization at strategic points
+   - Implement residual connections if not already present
+   - Consider a warmup phase with frozen layers